sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/13-Functional-Dependencies-and-Decomposition/3-Attribute-Closure-Keys-and-Solved-problems.md

 ## Candidate keys
-Recap what candidate keys are, they are a set of attribute such that no further strict subset from the given set, can be a super key. i.e. a candidate key is a minimal super key.
+Recap what candidate keys are, they are a set of attribute such that no strict subset from the given set, can be a super key. i.e. a candidate key is a minimal super key.

 How is attribute closure relevant here?
 Well, if you're given an attribute set X of relation R, and it is claimed X is a candidate key.
-To verify, we form subsets of X, and calculate "attribute closure" of the subsets.
+To verify, we form subsets of X, and calculate "attribute closure" of the subsets (strict subsets).
 If any one of the output happens to be "all attributes of R", then it means X is not a candidate key.
 Otherwise X is indeed a candidate key.
+Note that null set is neither a SK nor a CK.
 ![](../../../../assets/3-Attribute-Closure-Keys-and-Solved-problems-image-4-781b29bb.png)

 So attribute closure is used to *verify* claim of being candidate key.
 Does not help with *generation* directly.